cdfoundation/foundation/CDF Outreach Committee Charter.md

 #### Attendees:

-* CDF Project Outreach Committee Representatives- to be selected by the projects
+* CDF Project OC Representatives - to be selected by the projects
 * CDF OC staff
 * Ambassador Chair
 * TOC Chair